status-im/nim-chronicles/README.md

   This includes most terminal emulators on modern Unix-like systems, Windows console replacements such as ConEmu, and the native Console and PowerShell applications on Windows 10.

-- `NativeColors` (affects Windows only)

-  In this mode, Windows builds will produce output suitable for the console application in older versions of Windows.
-On Unix-like systems, ANSI codes are still used.

 - `None` or `NoColors`